lukesnc/arch-wsl/README.md

 systemd=true
 ```

 *Enabling systemd might prevent the ability to run GUI apps from WSL and will increase the instance startup time.
-See [this gist](https://gist.github.com/lukesnc/8ce7cbee8456e5ef73315a40c4a77eba) for more information.*
+Since using Arch on WSL is not officially supported by Microsoft, there may be other quirks as well.
+See [this gist](https://gist.github.com/lukesnc/8ce7cbee8456e5ef73315a40c4a77eba) for more information regarding GUI apps.*

 ## Done